Sustainable sourcing: Western Ghats, Kerala, India

 Following on from 2018 it is encouraging to see how spice farming in the region has begun to adapt.
 On one of the black pepper farms we visited, it was great to see many different varieties of black pepper being farmed to help build resilience in production.
 Currently around 70% of black pepper in India is grown using the Panniyur-1 variety.
 This has been increasingly adopted by farmers over the years due to its high yield and large berry size.
 Despite the obvious benefits to this in terms of trade, a reduction in black pepper varieties has the potential to cause large scale production loss if a disease were to take hold.

 Building resilience through variety is exactly what the food system worldwide needs to be doing.
 Not only does this give the farmer more security in production in the face of climate change but it can also offer the chance to decouple from large scale commodity pricing.
 One of the peppers that is currently being trialled by the partner farmer co-operative in Wayanad is the Karimunda variety.
 It is a slightly smaller berry size but more resilient to a changing climate and so we have opted to include this in our offering.
-The 'King Karimunda' as I like to call it is probably my favourite black pepper that we currently sell and boasts a caramel aroma with slightly sweet citrus flavour.
+The 'King Karimunda' as I like to call it is probably my favourite black pepper that they currently grow and boasts a caramel aroma with slightly sweet citrus flavour.

 Karimunda variety black pepper seedlings